Cloud-CV/Origami/README.md

 ```

 4. Go to [localhost:8000](http://localhost:8000/)

-  Visit [Read the docs](http://cloudcv-origami.readthedocs.io/en/latest/) for further instructions on getting started.
+  Visit [Read the docs](http://cloudcv-origami.readthedocs.io/en/latest/) for further instructions on Origami Web app and Library.
 If you have never created an OAuth App on GitHub, see the below instructions.

 ### Setup Authentication for Virtual Environment
 1. Go to Github Developer Applications and create a new application [here](https://github.com/settings/developers).